 Go natural with the poses

-Choose poses that incorporate the natural interactions in the family.
+Choose poses that incorporate natural family interactions.
 Many amazing photoshoots miraculously come together out of the chaos, while photoshoots can be ruined by stressing out on tiny details.
 Be somewhere in the middle, relax, and enjoy easy living photography by making your poses natural.
 You don’t want to be the one who ruined the photos because you’re too worried about the details.

 Let your kids be kids – don’t put too much pressure on them as they will appear frustrated and upset on the photos.
 If they don’t want to sit and smile, don’t force them; instead, let them run around if they please, and shoot that.
 They will cooperate with you better once you give them some freedom.